excid3/simple_calendar/README.md

 ORM backed like ActiveRecord, Mongoid, or it's just a pure Ruby class.
 (Yay!)

+Recurrent events can also be managed if the model has a method called `end_time`.
+This is used to determine the last day and time of the event.
+Just like `start_time`, this should be a `DateTime` object or at least respond similarly.

 ##### Querying

 SimpleCalendar uses `params[:month]` and `params[:year]` to determine